jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/using-the-frinx-api-bundle.md

 curl 'http://localhost:8181/restconf/operational/installer:features' -H 'Host: localhost:8181' -H 'Accept: application/json, text/plain, */*' -H 'Accept-Language: en-US,en;q=0.5' -H 'Authorization: Basic YWRtaW46YWRtaW4=' -X get
 ```

-In each case, output will be in the following format (the following has been JSON formatted):
+Whether using curl or Postman, output will be in the following format: (if using curl, the output can be passed through a JSON formatter to achieve the formatting below):
 ```json
 {
    "features":{